aleen42/css/codrops/pseudoClass/default/default.md

 - `:default` is a pseudo-class selector used to select and style one or more UI elements that are the default among a set of similar elements.
 - This selector typically applies to context menu items, buttons, and select lists/menus.
-- Elements selected by `:default` also include checked checkboxes and radio buttons that have the **checked** attribute set, and options in a select menu that have the **selected** attribute set.

 #### Case 1: default submit buttons